solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 openssl req -new -key server.pem -out server.csr
 ```

--   Enter the requested information
+-   When prompted, enter the requested information (you can make it up)

 ``` powershell
 openssl x509 -req -days 365 -in server.csr -signkey server.pem -out server.crt